vrishbhanusingh/multi-agent-training/PRD.md

 ## Core Features
 - **Orchestrator-Executor Architecture**: A single orchestrator agent decomposes workflows into discrete tasks with dependencies (DAG), while specialized executor agents perform specific tasks.
 - **DAG-Based Workflow Management**: Workflows are represented as Directed Acyclic Graphs with tasks as nodes and dependencies as edges, enabling complex multi-step processing.
+- **Self-Improving Workflow Engine via Reinforcement Learning**: The system is designed for resilience and self-improvement.
+It treats errors not as failures, but as training data.
+An `EvaluatorAgent` assesses task outcomes, assigning rewards and structured feedback.
+When a task fails, the `OrchestratorAgent` enters a "Correction Mode" to perform "DAG Surgery," dynamically inserting new corrective tasks into the workflow.
+The outcomes of these events are used to train the orchestrator's policy via a PPO-based Reinforcement Learning loop, making the system progressively better at planning and problem-solving.
 - **Task Distribution via RabbitMQ**: The orchestrator publishes tasks to RabbitMQ queues, and executor agents consume these tasks based on their capabilities.
 - **Persistent Storage with Postgres**: DAGs, task statuses, and results are stored in Postgres for durability and queryability.
 - **REST API Interface**: The orchestrator exposes HTTP endpoints for workflow submission, DAG visualization, task status monitoring, and result retrieval.